z-katas/arch-katas-dcc/ADRs/adr-idp.md

 ## Decision
-**Leverage 3rd party fully managed identity solutions**.
-Building or managing an identity service is expensive and adds overhead of security and compliance.
-Using a 3rd party vendor will enable a faster go-to market and allows engineering teams to focus on the capabilities which are a real value add to product.
-The pay as you go plans which are available with most of the vendors will save the cost and overhead of monitoring and maintaining other options.
+**Leverage 3rd party fully managed identity solutions** Building or managing an identity service is expensive and adds overhead of security and compliance.
+Using a 3rd party vendor will enable a faster go-to market and allows engineering teams to focus on the key valye proposition of the product.
+The pay as you go plans which are available with most of the vendors will save the cost and overhead of developing, monitoring and maintaining other options.

 ## Tradeoffs - Mitigations
 Choosing a 3rd party vendor will limit us to build for capabilities it does not offer.

 Possible mitigation is to have a wrapper service around this vendor that would
 * behave as an identity facade for the rest of the system
 * Build capabilities that identity provider does not support